 But you shouldn’t just take supplements just because someone recommended it to you, you also have to consider the kind of nutrients that your body really needs.
 Among the many health supplements we have now, here are a few key nutrients that stand out among the rest.

 These are 5 of the most essential supplements that will help bridge your nutritional gap.
+This must be on your supplement and the product the most we recommended.
 But before popping any of these supplements, make sure to check with your doctor first.

 Most people think that calcium is a supplement for older people, but that is not the case, especially with women since they start losing bone density as early as their twenties.
 If you are not a dairy person, then you might want to consider taking this supplement.
 Calcium is very important not only because it keeps our bones, muscles and teeth strong, but also because it keeps our nervous system function properly.